-Up-to-date information regarding the duties of the Depositary and any conflicts of interest that may arise, any depositary functions delegated by the Depositary, the list of correspondent institutions, third-party depositaries and sub-delegates and any conflicts of interest that may arise due to such delegation are made available to investors on the website: www.caceis.com, in the section "veille règlementaire"; a paper copy is also available free of charge from the Depositary upon request.
+Up-to-date information regarding the duties of the Depositary and any conflicts of interest that may arise, each of the depositary functions delegated by the Depositary, the list of correspondent institutions, third-party depositaries and sub-delegates and any conflicts of interest that may arise due to such delegation are made available to investors on the website: www.caceis.com, in the section "veille règlementaire"; a paper copy is also available free of charge upon request to the Depositary.
 Up-to-date information regarding the identity of the Depositary, a description of its duties and any potential conflicts of interest, the depositary functions delegated by the Depositary and any potential conflicts of interest resulting from such delegation are available to investors on the aforementioned website and upon request.